 - Meaningful Name: The domineering, sex-hungry female boss is named Meredith Johnson.

-- Positive Discrimination: The film tries to both subvert and lampshade this, but mostly ends up playing it straight.
+- Positive Discrimination: The film tries to both subvert and lampshade this, but mostly ends up playing it straight, as one can't help but get the idea that the CEO is just promoting Kaplan (however much she may deserve it) so he can "save face" about the companies policies on "hiring women".

 - Psycho Ex-Girlfriend: Meredith.
 Subverted in that while we're supposed to believe she's this, she actually has entirely different motives.